Zhenlisme/heliano/readme.md

 mamba deactivate
 ```
 ## Manual installation
 Before installation , you need to be sure that all dependencies have been installed in your computer and their pathes have been added into your environmental variables.
-1. check and install all dependencies one by one.
 All dependencies except rnamotif could be installed via conda/mamba.
-2. download the latest hela package.
+1. download the latest hela package.
 `git clone https://github.com/Zhenlisme/HELA.git`
-3. switch to the source code dorectory that you cloned at the last step.
+2. switch to the source code dorectory that you cloned at the last step.
    `cd HELA/`
-5. run configure file.
+3. run configure file.
    `bash configure.sh`
-6. You can find HELA in bin/ directory.
+4. You can find HELA in bin/ directory.
 # Usage
 ### 1. Activate the hela conda environment (for conda/mamba installation)
 `conda activate hela`